Why your help is needed

 There are many hurdles for a young person growing up in South Westminster - tight family budgets, intimidation of local estate tensions, many threats facing young people such as drugs, knives, body image and social media bullying.

-St Andrew's Club is a ‘neutral’ environment, where committed and talented youth workers, helped by many volunteers, provide activities that are relevant in a safe, attractive building to around 700 members each year.
+St Andrew's Club is a ‘neutral’ environment, where committed and talented youth workers, helped by many volunteers, provide activities that are relevant in a safe, attractive building to around 700 members each year, enriching young lives through our work.

-This year the Club is celebrating its 150th anniversary.
+In 2016 the Club celebrated its 150th anniversary.
 This makes it not just the oldest youth club in London, but - we confidently believe - the whole world.

 But our continued existence has become almost entirely dependent upon the generosity of individual, charitable and corporate donations.
-We were privileged to be supported for many years with regular funding from Westminster City Council.
-These grants have now been cut, but our work continues.
-We need to raise around £400,000 every year to keep the Club alive.
+We need to raise over £450,000 every year to keep the Club alive.

 Help us give every young person in Westminster, and many beyond, the chance to thrive and give back to society through the varied youth programmes at St Andrew's Club - a priceless contribution to the local community.